Minkey: Safety

-In the interests of safety players are strongly encouraged to wear a mouth guard and shin guards for both training and playing.
-At no time should a player, coach or any other person at Mini hockey swing a stick so that it is raised above waist height.
-No more than six players (for under-7s) or seven players (for under-9s) be allowed on the field at any one time.
-But some players do choose to wear goggles as to not have their eyes gouged by an opposing players stick.
+In the interests of safety, players are strongly encouraged to wear a mouth guard and shin guards for both training and playing.
+At no time should a player, coach, or any other person at mini hockey swing a stick so that it is raised above waist height.
+But some players do choose to wear goggles to avoid having their eyes gouged by an opposing player's stick.
+No team is allowed to have more than six players (for under-7s) or seven players (for under-9s) on the field at any one time.